sparksthedragon0101/Lyricsync/README.md

 - `configs/`: Theme and configuration files.

 ## License
 Everything I have here was made using open source materials.
+This was a no code project from myself, all of it has been generated using AI.
+I have done my best to ensure that the program works as intended.
+But if there are any issues please let me know.
+I am also open to any suggestions for features or improvemens, please keep in mind that I am not a coder and it will take time for me to research and implement features.